MelHer/TripPlanner/README.md

 This folder can be deployed on a web server.

-### Documentation:
-- Holds the diffrent documents made along the project.
-- Those are the originals.

 ### Database:
 - This folder contains:
 	- The final database creation script.
 	- The test database creation script with fictive datas.

+### Documentation:
+- Holds the diffrent documents made along the project.
+- Those are the originals.

+### Rendu:
+- Content given to the project leader and the experts on a CD.